Nested Markov Properties for Acyclic Directed Mixed Graphs: Introduction

-Whereas the undirected graphs associated with a DAG correspond to distributions obtained by {\em specific} marginalizations (namely those that remove vertices that have no children), CADMGs correspond to certain {\em specific} ordered sequences of fixing operations.
+Whereas the undirected graphs associated with a DAG correspond to distributions obtained by \emph{specific} marginalizations (namely those that remove vertices that have no children), CADMGs correspond to certain \emph{specific} ordered sequences of fixing operations.
 Not all such sequences are allowed: in some cases a vertex may be fixable only after another vertex has already been fixed.
-The global nested Markov property corresponds to the (union of the) m-separation relations encoded in the CADMGs derived via allowed sequences of these fixing operations, which we call `valid'.
-Section \ref{subsec:reachable} defines valid fixing sequences.
-These fixing sequences are closely related to a particular identification strategy for interventional distributions consisting of recursively applying the \emph{g-formula} \citep{robins86new} to an already identified intervention distribution to obtain the result of further interventions; this connection is explored further in section \ref{subsec:causal}.
+The global nested Markov property corresponds to the (union of the) m-separation relations encoded in the CADMGs derived via allowed sequences of these fixing operations, which we call ``valid.''
+Valid fixing sequences are defined in Section~\ref{subsec:reachable}.
+These fixing sequences are closely related to a particular identification strategy for interventional distributions consisting of recursively applying the g-formula to an already identified intervention distribution to obtain the result of further interventions; this connection is explored further in Section~\ref{subsec:causal}.

-Returning to the example, given the CADMG in Fig.~\ref{fig:verma1}(ii), the vertex $X_1$ may be fixed to give the CADMG in Fig.~\ref{fig:verma1}(iii).
-Further, given the CADMG in Fig.~\ref{fig:verma1}(iii), we may fix $X_2$.
+Returning to the example, given the CADMG in Figure~\ref{fig:verma1}(ii), the vertex $1$ may be fixed to give the CADMG in Figure~\ref{fig:verma1}(iii).
+Further, given the CADMG in Figure~\ref{fig:verma1}(iii), we may fix $2$.
 The kernel in this graph is

-The quantity on the RHS of (\ref{eq:verma-constraint-intro}) is a function only of $x_3$ and $x_4$, and not $x_1$.
-This is precisely the constraint (\ref{eq:verma}) given by the original latent variable DAG model Fig.~\ref{fig:mut}(i).
-This constraint characterizes the nested Markov model corresponding to the ADMG in Fig.~\ref{fig:verma1}(i).
+The quantity on the RHS of (\ref{eq:verma-constraint-intro}) is a function only of $x_{3}$ and $x_{4}$, and not $x_{1}$.
+This is precisely the constraint (\ref{eq:verma}) implied by the original latent variable DAG model in Figure~\ref{fig:mut}(i).
+This constraint characterizes the nested Markov model corresponding to the ADMG in Figure~\ref{fig:verma1}(i).

-Returning to the original ADMG in Fig.~\ref{fig:verma1}(i), we could have fixed $X_1$ in this graph, also $X_4$.
-Had we chosen to fix $X_1$, we could then subsequently have fixed $X_3$, and would have arrived at the same CADMG and distribution as shown in Fig.~\ref{fig:verma1}(iii).
-Thus in this case the operations of fixing $X_3$ and $X_1$ commute.
-However, not all such operations commute: $X_2$ may only be fixed after $X_3$.
+In the original ADMG in Figure~\ref{fig:verma1}(i), we could also have fixed $1$ and $4$.
+Had we chosen to fix $1$, we could then subsequently have fixed $3$, and would have arrived at the same CADMG and distribution as shown in Figure~\ref{fig:verma1}(iii).
+Thus, the operations of fixing $3$ and $1$ commute.
+However, this is not always the case: for example, $2$ may only be fixed after $3$.